codesharedot/qtum-price-ruby/README.md

-# blackcoin price
+# jibrel-network price

-Gets the blackcoin price with Python (from JSON).
+Gets the jibrel-network price with Python (from JSON).

 https://pythonbasics.org